openstack/openstack-ansible/doc/source/install-guide/configure-openstack.rst

                 idle_timeout: 300
                 max_pool_size: 10

-This method may be used for any INI file format for all OpenStack projects deployed in OpenStack-Ansible.
+Use this method for any ``INI`` file format for all OpenStack projects deployed in OpenStack-Ansible.

-To assist deployers in finding the appropriate variable name to use for overrides, the general format for the variable name is:
+To assist you in finding the appropriate variable name to use for overrides, the general format for the variable name is:
 ``<service>_<filename>_<file extension>_overrides``.

 Overriding .json files
 ~~~~~~~~~~~~~~~~~~~~~~

-Deployers may wish to adjust the default policies applied by services in order
+You can adjust the default policies applied by services in order
-to implement access controls which are different to the norm.
-Policy files
+to implement access controls which are different to a standard OpenStack
-are in a JSON format.
+environment.
+Policy files are in a ``JSON`` format.

-As an example, the deployer wishes to add the following policy in
+For example, you can add the following policy in keystone's ``policy.json``:
-Keystone's ``policy.json``:

 .. code-block:: json